The Adventure of Shoscombe Old Place: Radio and audio dramas

 The story was dramatised by Edith Meiser in 1931 as part of the American radio series The Adventures of Sherlock Holmes.
 It aired on 30 March 1931 with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.

 Other dramatisations of the story, also adapted by Meiser, aired on the American radio series The New Adventures of Sherlock Holmes on 9 March 1941 (with Basil Rathbone as Holmes and Nigel Bruce as Watson) and 15 February 1948 (with John Stanley as Holmes and Alfred Shirley as Watson).

 A radio adaptation of the story aired in 1959 on the BBC Light Programme, as part of the 1952–1969 radio series starring Carleton Hobbs as Sherlock Holmes and Norman Shelley as Dr. Watson.
 It was adapted by Michael Hardwick, and featured Frederick Treves as John Mason and Ronald Baddiley as Josiah Barnes.

 An audio drama based on the story was released on one side of a 1971 LP record in a series of recordings starring Robert Hardy as Holmes and Nigel Stock as Watson.
 It was dramatised and produced by Michael Hardwick (who adapted the 1959 BBC radio version of the same story) and Mollie Hardwick.

 "Shoscombe Old Place" was dramatised for BBC Radio 4 in 1994 by Michael Bakewell as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Nicholas Le Prevost as John Mason, Donald Pickering as Sir Robert, and Desmond Llewelyn as Palfreyman.

 In 2006, the story was adapted for radio by M. J. Elliott as an episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

+In 2024, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "Shoscombe Old Place", starring Harry Attwell as Holmes and Paul Waggott as Watson.

 Television

 The story was adapted for the 1968 BBC series with Peter Cushing.
 The episode is now lost.

-The story was also dramatised in 1990 in Granada TV's Sherlock Holmes, starring Jeremy Brett.
+The story was also dramatised in 1991 in Granada TV's Sherlock Holmes, starring Jeremy Brett.
 Jude Law, who later played Dr. Watson in the 2009 film Sherlock Holmes, plays Joe Barnes, the young man who impersonates Lady Beatrice.